unahouExosite/docs/exositeready/gwe/getting_started.md

 ```

 Once you configure MrMurano, you can use the following
-commands to create the required Gateway Engine resources to the Murano
+commands to create the required GWE resources to the Murano
 device.

 #### Tell MrMurano Where to Find the Spec File